muhanzhang/LinkPrediction/README.md

 This will install liblinear.
 Then, in MATLAB, cd to the "software/liblinear-2.1/matlab/", type "make" to install the MATLAB interface.
 Please also change the name of "train.mexa64" and "predict.mexa64" to "liblinear_train.mexa64" and "liblinear_predict.mexa64" if you want to train a logistic regression model instead of neural network.

-Use the following command to run matlab in your linux server.
+Use the following command to run MATLAB in your linux server.
 This will replace the system's default libstdc++.so.6 with that of MATLAB's (for successfully loading cunn of Torch)

     LD_PRELOAD="/usr/lib64/libstdc++.so.6" matlab